arman-hpp/Tosan-Academy-Final-Java-Project/README.md

 # Tosan-Academy-Final-Java-Project
 This repository is the final project of Java course by Ali Gholami at Tosan Academy.
+In this project the Java version is 17, so it needs JDK 18 to be run.

 #### Prerequisites
 * Maven